 What do you need for a marriage license?

+Just remember!
+There are certain things you need for a marriage license.
 You will need to bring certain personal records to your clerk’s office in order to apply for a marriage license.

 - A state-issued photo ID of you and your partner

 - Proof of residency for both you and your partner

 - Birth certificates for both you and your partner

 - Social security numbers for both you and your partner